jasongithui/wk4-ip/README.md

 There are no known Bugs.
 ## Technologies Used
 ![Tech](screenshots/icon.jpg)
-Language used is HTML, CSS, JAVASCRIPT AND JQUERY.Styling initialised by Material Design Bootstrap and Google fonts.
+Language used is HTML, CSS, JAVASCRIPT AND JQUERY.Styling initialised by Bootstrap and Google fonts.
 ## Support and contact details
 For any questions, use my email jasongithui@gmail.com.
 ### License